k2view-academy/K2View-Academy/articles/19_Broadway/21_iterations.md

 #### Iterate Over Two or More Elements

-Iterate over several elements of the result set whereby it is possible to combine different link types.
+Iterate over several elements of the result set to combine different link types.

 - Broadway takes the values of the connected elements from the same iteration.

-- In the below example: iterate over the **result** output array and in each iteration take the values of the **current** iteration.
+- In the following example: iterate over the **result** output array and in each iteration take the values of the **current** iteration.

   ![image](images/iterate_mult_01.PNG)

-Note that combining the link types will change the data flow as follows:
+Note that combining the link types changes the data flow as follows:

-- Elements connected by an **Iterate** link type, will return the value of the **current** iteration.
+- Elements connected by an **Iterate** link type, returns the value of the **current** iteration.
-- Elements connected by a **Value** (or **First**) link type, will return the value of the **first** iteration during all iterations.
+- Elements connected by a **Value** (or **First**) link type, returns the value of the **first** iteration during all iterations.

 [Click for more information about Complex Iteration Flows](21a_iterations_addnl.md).